Body Type and Weight Gain

 Your body structure or 'frame' usually determines where you will initially carry any excess weight.

-Whether it's child-bearing, over-eating, the menopause, the inevitability of ageing or other problems - a thickening or accumulation of fat somewhere around the middle part of the torso is likely to happen.
+Whether it's child-bearing, the menopause, over indulgence or other problems - the inevitability of ageing does produce a thickening or accumulation of fat somewhere around the middle part of the torso.

 Your Body Type decides...